 Tom has been a solo performer since 1978, playing the hammered dulcimer, button accordion, banjo, harmonica and more.
-His 2012 schedule included the Scheersberg Folk Fest and Moelln Folk Fest, both in Germany.
-He is a folk music presenter for the PA Humanities Council.
-He is a sought-after Pennsylvania artist in residence and spends extended times in various schools, assisting students in making their own school-owned dulcimers and bowed psalteries.
+In 2012, he performed at the the Scheersberg Folk Fest and Moelln Folk Fest, both in Germany.
+He was a folk music presenter for the PA Humanities Council on the subjects of traditional folk music and Civil War Era music.
+He was a sought-after Pennsylvania artist in residence, spending extended times in various schools, assisting students in making their own school-owned dulcimers and bowed psalteries.
 His performances are loaded with humor... sometimes intentionally.
-See also Tom’s entry under Support Services.

 Ryck Kaiser is a fiddler/ violinist with over 25 years experience.
 He plays Appalachian, Celtic, swing and Cajun music.
 He performs at concerts, dances and private events in the mid-Atlantic region.
 He regularly teams up with piano, guitar, banjo and mandolin players for his various performances.
 Ryck is also the violinist in the band "Hot Club du Jour" which specializes in hot club swing music, also known as gypsy jazz.
 The music, played in the tradition of Django Reinhardt and Stephane Grappelli's ensemble of the 1930's, the "Quintet of the Hot Club of France" represents a musical confluence of early American jazz and gypsy folk traditions.

 Ryck also performs as part of Medicinal Purpose.